MicrosoftDocs/dataexplorer-docs/data-explorer/error-codes.md

 ---
 # Ingestion error codes in Azure Data Explorer

 The following list contains error codes you may come across during [ingestion](ingest-data-overview.md).
 When you enable failed ingestion [diagnostic logs](using-diagnostic-logs.md#ingestion-logs-schema) on your cluster, you can see error codes in the **Failed ingestion** operation log.
-Monitor the **ingestion result** [metric](using-metrics.md#ingestion-metrics) to see the **Category** of ingestion errors, but not the specific error message itself.
+You can also monitor the **ingestion result** [metric](using-metrics.md#ingestion-metrics) to see the **Category** of ingestion errors, but not the specific error code.
 Errors below are organized by such categories.

 > [!NOTE]
 > If the error is transient, retrying ingestion may succeed.